bowman2001/perplex/exampleSite/content/authors/georg-makowski/_index.md

 : I’ve been using this reliable engine since version {$0.18} to build fast static websites that require minimal maintenance.
 When Markdown attributes became available in version {$0.86} I started to dive deep into Markdown styling.
 I’ve been constantly following Hugo’s growing capabilities and have become a proficient template programmer.

 Javascript
-: I have some experience with vanilla Javascript, Typescript, and the Node universe.
+: I have experience with vanilla Javascript, Typescript, and the Node universe.
 I like to progressively enhance static sites following the JAMStack concept.
 {.dl-loose}

 I’m also a writer and speaker (in German) with a focus on the epistemology of the natural sciences, and a lecturer at the University of Applied Sciences{/}in Frankfurt.